 Our experienced and knowledgeable staff – 2 drivers and 2 guides as well as our house staff – are all involved in providing a real insight into Moroccan culture, wildlife and the natural and built environment.
 From our programme of activities and tailored cultural experiences you will get to see and feel the real Moroccan culture.

-Our expertise is extensive.
-We tailor trips for groups including those interested in dancing, singing, yoga, Pilates, all areas of wildlife, walking, authentic Moroccan culture, spa treatments, food, local crafts, geography, geology, anthropology, and much more.
+Our expertise is extensive because we tailor trips for groups including those interested in dancing, singing, yoga, Pilates, all areas of wildlife, walking, authentic Moroccan culture, spa treatments, food, local crafts, geography, geology, anthropology, and much more.

 Moroccan Culture at the Guest House

-Cookery Lessons are popular because the food is so good, with options to acquire a cookery book and donate to our projects.
+Cookery Lessons are popular because the food is so good and you can acquire a cookery book and donate to our projects.

 Music and Dancing with an acclaimed local Berber women’s band.